-- 3 Connect the MultiVOIP to a PC by using the DB-25 (male) to DB-9 (female) cable provided in your unit.
+- Connect the MultiVOIP to a PC by using the DB-25 (male) to DB-9 (female) cable provided in your unit.
 Plug the DB-25 end of the cable into the Command port of the MultiVOIP and the other end into the PC serial port.
-See Figure 2-2. - 4 Connect a network cable to the ETHERNET 10BASET connector on the back of the MultiVOIP.
-Connect the other end of the cable to your network. - 5 If you are connecting a station device (e.g., analog telephone, fax machine, or Key Telephone System (KTS) to your MultiVOIP, connect one end of an RJ11 phone cord to the Voice/Fax Channel 1 FXS connector on the back of the MultiVOIP and the other end to the station device.
+See Figure 2-2. - 4.
+Connect a network cable to the ETHERNET 10BASE-T connector on the back of the MultiVOIP.
+Connect the other end of the cable to your network. - 5.
+If you are connecting a station device such as an analog telephone, a fax machine, or a Key Telephone System (KTS) to your MultiVOIP, connect one end of an RJ11 phone cord to the Voice/Fax Channel 1 FXS connector on the back of the MultiVOIP and the other end to the station device.